reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 Welcome to the Redux Quick Start tutorial!
 This tutorial will introduce you to Redux, so that you can begin using it as quickly as possible.
 By the time you finish, you should be able to start building your own Redux applications using the tools and patterns you've learned here.

-In Part 1 of this tutorial, we'll cover the key concepts and terms you need to know to use Redux, and we'll examine a typical React + Redux app to see how the pieces fit together.
+In Part 1 of this tutorial, we'll cover the key concepts and terms you need to know to use Redux, and we'll examine a basic React + Redux app to see how the pieces fit together.

-In [Part 2](./quick-start-part-2.md), we'll use that knowledge to build a small blogging app with some real-world features.
+In [Part 2](./quick-start-part-2.md), we'll use that knowledge to build a small blogging app with some real-world features, see how those pieces actually work in practice, and talk about some important patterns and guidelines for using Redux.

 ### How to Read This Tutorial